 Uplink:

+Configured grant PUSCH

-Again, configured grant PUSCH is assumed as the chosen UL_SCH operation mode.
-The results for Rel.
-15 N1/N2 are shown in Table 7 while Table 8 presents the maximum values of N2 that can be applied to achieve 1ms UL UP latency for the corresponding highlighted cases in Table 7.
+The UL UP latency results for configured grant PUSCH and Rel.
+15 N1/N2 are shown in Table 9 while Table 10 presents the maximum values of N2 that can be applied to achieve 1ms UL UP latency for the corresponding highlighted cases in Table 9.

-Table 7: Uplink UP latency (in ms) for Rel.
+Table 9: Uplink UP latency (in ms) for configured grant PUSCH and Rel.
 15 UE capability 1 in TDD using the agreed evaluation assumptions.